RedisInsight/RedisDesktopManager/CONTRIBUTING.md

 ## IMPORTANT: HOW TO ADD ISSUES

-* Github issues **SHOULD ONLY BE USED to report bugs**, and for DETAILED feature requests.
+* GitHub issues **SHOULD ONLY BE USED to report bugs**, and for DETAILED feature requests.
 Everything else belongs to the [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/uglide/RedisDesktopManager)

-  **PLEASE DO NOT POST GENERAL QUESTIONS** that are not about bugs or suspected bugs in the Github issues system.
+  **PLEASE DO NOT POST GENERAL QUESTIONS** that are not about bugs or suspected bugs in the GitHub issues system.
 We'll be very happy to help you and provide all the support in the [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/uglide/RedisDesktopManager)

 ### Bug report template: